Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2Item.md

 ```

 ## DESCRIPTION
-The **Get-AzDataLakeGen2Item** cmdlet gets the details of a file or folder in a Filesystem in an Azure storage account.
+The **Get-AzDataLakeGen2Item** cmdlet gets the details of a file or directory in a Filesystem in an Azure storage account.
 This cmdlet only works if Hierarchical Namespace is enabled for the Storage account.
 This kind of account can be created by run "New-AzStorageAccount" cmdlet with "-EnableHierarchicalNamespace $true".

 ## EXAMPLES

-### Example 1: Get a folder from a Filesystem, and show the details
+### Example 1: Get a directory from a Filesystem, and show the details
 ```
 PS C:\> $dir1 = Get-AzDataLakeGen2tem -FileSystem "filesystem1" -Path "dir1/"
 PS C:\> $dir1